JTaal/JTaal.github.io/_posts/2025-09-14-regularisation.md

 ## What is Regularisation?

-When fitting a model, we usually solve:
+When fitting a model, we usually solve the least sum of squares (OLS):

 $$
 \hat{\beta} = \arg \min_{\beta} \ \|y - X\beta\|_2^2
 $$

 The issue?
-With too many features or high-degree polynomials, the model can **overfit** noise.
+With too many features or high-degree polynomials and too few samples, the model can **overfit** noise due to supercollinearity and under representation.

 Regularisation adds a penalty: